fabriguespe/ronibot/readme.md

 !roni ACCOUNT
 ```

-- Reviews all accounts for missing or forgoten SLP
+- Reviews all wallets for missing or forgoten SLP and claims it or sends it back to main account

 ```
 !cron flushall"